Getting Started in Virtual Lab

 Setting up your Virtual Lab Desktop for the first time

-If you have not added your Favorite Apps to your Virtual Lab desktop the following screen will be displayed.
+If you have not added your Favorites to your Virtual Lab desktop the following screen will be displayed.

 Launching a Program